Thomas Hodgson is a philosopher who works on philosophy of language, metaphysics, and philosophy of mind.

 View Larger Map

-Thomas Hodgson has taught logic, ethics and metaethics, philosophy of language, history of analytic philosophy, programming to cognitive science students, and philosophy of medicine to medical students.
+Thomas Hodgson has taught logic, ethics and metaethics, philosophy of language, history of analytic philosophy, programming to cognitive science students, and philosophy of medicine to medical students at the University of St Andrews, University College Dublin, Queen's University Belfast, and King's College London.

 Thomas Hodgson was module coordinator for the undergraduate and MA module Philosophy of Language at King’s College London.